-If you decide to leave the research project, the researchers will not collect additional personal information from you, although personal information already collected will be retained and data collected up to the time you withdraw will form part of the research project results.
+If you decide to leave the research project, the researchers will not collect additional personal information from you, although personal information already collected will be retained to ensure that the results of the research project can be measured properly and to comply with law.
+You should be aware that data collected up to the time you withdraw will form part of the research project results.